realityforge/replicant-example/README.md

 TODO
 ====

-* Consider stopping the propagation of attribute change messages on initial add of entity.
 * Inline bulk loads so that they are part of packet layer and are sequenced correctly.
 * Rework the graph Encode so that it can handle the scenario where the same object is encountered twice in graph traversal.
 * create generic server-side subscription handler for all these top level components.